bulletmark/edir/README.md

 using Git.
 Untracked files/dirs within the repository are removed or renamed in the normal way.

-If for some reason you don't want automatic git action then you can set the `--no-git` option as a default option, see the section below on how to set default options.
-If you set `--no-git` as the default, then you can use `-g/-git` on the command line to turn that default option off temporarily.
+If for some reason you don't want automatic git action then you can use the `-G/--no-git` option temporarily, or set it a default option.
+See the section below on how to set default options.
+If you set `--no-git` as the default, then you can use `-g/-git` on the command line to turn that default option off temporarily and re-enable git functionality.

 ## Using Trash